 UPSC Civil Services Exam Study Plan from July

 You have to follow discipline at this time.
-During this time you should start your preparation from General Studies.
+During this time you should start your preparation for General Studies.
 Take up two subjects as studying one subject becomes monotonous.
 Take up one subject which you are familiar with and one which you are completely new to.

 This will help you have comfort and also step out of your comfort zone.
 You can opt for History if you are comfortable in it and Polity if you are afraid of it.